Robust Spectral Watermark for Synthetic Tabular Data

-A larger Z-score indicates stronger alignment with the pseudorandom bits, thus demonstrating better watermark detectability. we synthesize 100 unwatermarked tables with 1K rows (total 100K rows) and perform Monte Carlo simulation to obtain statistics under \(H_0\).
-Specifically, for the estimation of empirical critical value (eg. $q_{0.001}$), we conduct the following procedure: \begin{enumerate}[leftmargin=*] \item Generate 100 unwatermarked tables with 1K rows (100K rows in total) using TabSyn. \item Bootstrap sampling rows from 100K rows to construct 100K synthetic tables for watermark detection. \item Set the 100-th order-statistic $Z_{(100)}$ as the threshold. \end{enumerate} Then we have $F_{H_0}(Z_{(100)}) \sim \text{Beta}(100,99901)$.
+A larger Z-score indicates stronger alignment with the embedded signal and hence better watermark detectability.
+To calibrate the null distribution for \textsc{Tab-Drw}, we synthesize 100 unwatermarked tables with 1K rows (100K rows in total) and perform Monte Carlo simulation under \(H_0\).
+Specifically, for the estimation of an empirical critical value such as \(q_{0.001}\), we conduct the following procedure: \begin{enumerate}[leftmargin=*] \item Generate 100 unwatermarked tables with 1K rows (100K rows in total) using TabSyn. \item Bootstrap sampling rows from 100K rows to construct 100K synthetic tables for watermark detection. \item Set the 100-th order-statistic $Z_{(100)}$ as the threshold. \end{enumerate} Then we have $F_{H_0}(Z_{(100)}) \sim \text{Beta}(100,99901)$.
 By Clopper-Pearson interval, the estimation procedure above is sufficient to calibrate the critical value $q_{0.001}$, since the realized FPR has a $95\%$ confidence interval of roughly $0.001\pm 2\times10^{-4}$.